KibromBerihu/KibromBerihu.github.io/README.md

-This is my personal page, please refer to [this for full page](https://kibromberihu.github.io/).
+This is my personal page, please refer to [this for the full page](https://kibromberihu.github.io/).